Shoprite nears Africa consolidation finish line, with Mozambique under possible review

 PHOTO

-JOHANNESBURG - Shoprite Holdings , South Africa's largest supermarket chain, has largely completed the consolidation of its operations across Africa, but Mozambique is on the list of countries that might be reviewed, the CEO told Reuters on Tuesday.
+Shoprite Holdings has largely completed the consolidation of its operations across Africa, but Mozambique is on the list of countries that might be reviewed, the CEO told Reuters.

 The retailer had expanded extensively in Africa, surpassing rivals such as Pick n Pay and Walmart-owned Massmart to become the continent's leading food retailer in about 15 countries.